FrankLawrence/Obsidian-Vault/University/Operating Systems/Input-Output.md

 5. Copy registers from where they were saved to process table
 6. Run the interrupt-service procedure.
 It will extract information from the interrupting device controller’s registers.
 7. Choose which process to run next.
 If the interrupt has caused some high-priority process that was blocked to become ready, it may be chosen to run now.
-8. Set up the [[MMU]] context for the process to run next.
+8. Set up the [[Memory Management Unit]] context for the process to run next.
 Some TLB set- up may also be needed.
 9. Load the new process’ registers, including its PSW.
 10. Start running the new process.